Arbroath F.C. 36–0 Bon Accord F.C.

 Arbroath F.C.
 36–0 Bon Accord F.C. is the result of a football match between Arbroath and Bon Accord which took place on 12 September 1885.

 It holds the largest margin of victory in an unrigged first-class football match.
-A match between AS Adema and SO l'Emyrne, a thrown game where SO l'Emyrne scored deliberate own goals in a protest against prior officiating decisions, took the title of most goals in a professional football match in 2002.
+A match between AS Adema and SO l'Emyrne, a thrown game where SO l'Emyrne scored 149 deliberate own goals in a protest against prior officiating decisions, took the title of most goals in a professional football match in 2002.

 Background

 Arbroath were drawn against Bon Accord in the first round of the Scottish Cup which was played on 12 September 1885.
 The lot gave Bon Accord home advantage, but the club decided to switch the tie to Gayfield.

-Although Arbroath were only founded seven years earlier in 1878, they were already vastly more experienced than Bon Accord who were only a year old.
+Although Arbroath was only founded seven years earlier in 1878, they were already vastly more experienced than Bon Accord which was only a year old.
 Some sources state that Bon Accord were really Orion Cricket Club, who had received the entry confirmation from the Scottish FA instead of Orion FC.
-However, in reality Bon Accord had been formed in 1884 as a bona fide football club, while Orion FC were not formed until October 1885, well after the opening rounds of the Scottish Cup had been played.
+However, in reality Bon Accord had been formed in 1884 as a bona fide football club, while Orion F.C. was not formed until October 1885, well after the opening rounds of the Scottish Cup had been played.
+The Bons' first recorded match had taken place in February 1885, and was a 5–3 win over Aberdeen Rovers, also taking part in its first match, at the Aberdeen Recreation Grounds.

-"Bon Accord" was used to commemorate the watchword that initiated the storming of the Castle of Aberdeen during the Wars of Scottish Independence.
-At the time, any Scottish-based team could enter the Cup without any previous experience.
+Bon Accord opened the 1885–86 season season on 29 August 1885, with a 4–0 defeat at the original Aberdeen club; on 5 September the Bons fought to a 1–0 win over Aberdeen Rovers at the Recreation Grounds.
+Arbroath meanwhile had a tougher warm-up match, at home to Clyde on 5 September, which ended 3–2 to the visitors, Arbroath's task made harder by some of the Red Lichties playing for the Forfarshire FA select on the same day.